redsymbol/amitools/README.md

  - ami-describe-children - Show what images are derived from this one
  - ami-clone - Clone an image so you always have your own version

+## Installation

+Stand by for easy installation via "pip install amitools".
+In the
+meantime:

+Get the sources, either via git clone or downloading a snapshot, here on github.
+Set your environment so the full path of the folder amitools/bin is in your PATH, and amitools/lib is in your PYTHONPATH.

 ## Credentials & Region Setup

 To use these tools, you must first specify your AWS credentials and